web-packages/web_touch_ripple/README.md

 ```

 ### Locally
-This is the most ideal and widely used method.
+This is the most ideal and widely used solution.

 ```html
 <touch-ripple id="ripple">...</touch-ripple>